laszlovl/yii2-staticactiverecord/README.md

 all other cats would have it as well.

 If this is indeed the case for your application, we can cache this metadata on the class level: once it's calculated for one instance of a class, for all other instances it can be looked up instantly.
-This extension's `ActiveRecord` does just that, by using PHP's static function variables to cache the result of a function between all instances of the containing class.
+This extension's `ActiveRecord` does just that, by using a static class variable to cache the result of a function between all instances of the containing class.

 This can enormously benefit your application's performance, especially for requests that handle a lot of instances of the same class, like a GridView or ListView with a large pagination size, or an API call on a resource collection.